Anytime Capacity Expansion in Medical Residency Match by Monte Carlo Tree Search: Evaluation

 \section{Evaluation}

 This section empirically evaluates our algorithm via synthetic and real datasets.
 We compare our algorithms with the ones by~\cite{bobbio2021capacity}: the greedy algorithm (Grdy), the linear programming-based heuristic (LPH), and the aggregated linearization (Agg-Lin).
-Note that, throughout this section, we follow the description that the objective of their formulation minimizes the total resident cost.

-Existing algorithms are as follows.
-First, Grdy is an algorithm that allocates $B$ expansion seats iteratively such that each allocation maximizes the marginal cost reduction.
+Let us enumerate existing algorithms: First, Grdy is an algorithm that allocates $B$ expansion seats iteratively such that each allocation maximizes the marginal cost reduction.
 Second, LPH first computes a minimum cost matching without stability constraints via minimum-cost flow to fix the expansion seats, and then uses DA to obtain a stable matching.
-Finally, Agg-Lin is an exact method that uses McCormick envelopes and solves a mixed integer programming, which is computationally intensive.\footnote{See Appendix~\ref{exact_and_uct} for the comparison between general methods for solving mixed integer programming and our UCT.} We warm-up Agg-Lin as suggested by \cite{bobbio2021capacity}.
+Finally, Agg-Lin is an exact method that uses McCormick envelopes and solves a mixed integer programming, which is computationally intensive. \ifijcai \else \footnote{See Appendix~\ref{exact_and_uct} for the comparison between general methods for solving mixed integer programming and our UCT.} \fi We warm-up Agg-Lin as suggested by \cite{bobbio2021capacity}.

 For our UCT method, we set $N = B \times 10^3$ in synthetic data experiments, $N = B \times 10^2$ in real data experiments.
 The value of $\Conf$, which determines the tradeoff between exploration and exploitation, is set to be $\sqrt{0.002}$.
 We consider this parameter is robust enough to cover all settings.
-We implement our simulation by Python 3 and solve the mathematical programming using Gurobi, which is in favor of Agg-Lin.
+We implement our simulation with Python 3 and solve the mathematical programming using Gurobi, which is in favor of Agg-Lin.
 We restrict the runtime for each method to one hour.